sharpmachine/slingstonemedia.com/wp-content/plugins/pretty-link/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
-I prefer using custom and then "/%postname%/" for the simplest possible URL slugs.
+I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==

+= 1.5.0 =
+* Fixed XSS Vulnerabilities
+* Added more indexes to Pretty Link tables
+* Other minor fixes

 = 1.4.56 =
 * Updated to be fully compatible with WordPress 3.1 and WordPress MultiSite for all users